schachmett/xpl/README.md

 ## Installation
 ### Ubuntu

 If you don't already have it installed, install python and pip as well as libffi6 and python-gi through apt.
+Python version needs to be >=3.6 and GTK needs to be version 3.20.

 ```shell
 $ sudo apt install python3 pip3